skip to main content

 Waste, Recycling, and Conservation

 Laboratories use significant amounts of energy, supplies, water, chemicals, and materials.
 Caltech's Green Labs program encourages research groups to assess their environmental impact and institute energy-, water-, and waste-saving practices.
 The includes a certification option, communications network, and organization of rebates and information related to laboratory sustainability.
-Nearly two dozen Caltech research groups have gained recognition as Green Labs.
+Over two dozen Caltech research groups have gained recognition as Green Labs.

 Some waste generation can be centrally managed: During construction, Caltech works with contractors to prevent construction waste and make sure that as much waste as possible is diverted for reuse or recycling.
 When the old Mead Laboratory was demolished to make way for the new Resnick Sustainability Center, construction workers sorted concrete, wood, and metal for reuse and recycling.